In this article, we summarize the most important aspects of the Shopify integration

-- Make sure you have selected the proper webhook Version.
+- Make sure you have selected the latest webhook version.

-These settings are also located in the Property Settings -> settings.
+➡️ The client-side settings are located in the Property Settings -> settings

-If your Facebook Event Manager shows an alert that you are sending duplicate conversions, or that you're not using the right parameters to deduplicate conversions, it means that two or more systems are sending the same conversions to the Facebook API.
+- If your Facebook Event Manager shows an alert that you are sending duplicate conversions or that you're not using the right parameters to deduplicate conversions, it means that more than one system is sending conversions to the Facebook Pixel - through the JS tag or conversion API.

 - You should 👉 disable the Facebook Conversion API from within your Shopify App